marcingolenia/mcode/src/pages/blog/2020-07-26_learning_tests.md

 }
 ```

+We have learned that we have to write custom deserializer to fetch cloud events with mass transit that would handle the cloud event message envelope.
+This took some time which was addressed by the spike planned effort.

 2. We were asked to integrate with Salesforce to invoice some stuff that our salespeople were putting there.
-Again we conducted a spike with a series of experiments to verify if we are able to get the data we need:
+Again we conducted a spike with a series of experiments to verify if we can get the data we need:

 ```fsharp